 Master of Science in Biomedical Sciences

-A Master in Biomedical Sciences has the expertise to contribute to translational research regarding current medical problems on an international level.
-You will have the know-how to critically and creatively develop new insights related to human health, bridging the gap between the ‘pure’ sciences and clinical practice.
+A Master in Biomedical Sciences has the expertise to contribute to translational research in human biology addressing current medical questions on an international level.
+You will have the know-how to critically and creatively develop new insights related to human health, bridging the gap between fundamental or applied sciences and clinical practice.

 Master's Programme